tweag/HaskellR/doc/H-ints.md

 R source code is organized as a set of *scripts*, which are loaded one by one into the R interpreter.
-Each statement in a each script is evaluated in order and affect the global environment mapping symbols to values maintained by the R interpreter.
+Each statement in a each script is evaluated in-order and affect the global environment mapping symbols to values maintained by the R interpreter.
 In its simplest form, H is an interactive environment much like R, with a global environment altered by the in-order evaluation of statements.